juzin/FlaUIServer/README.md

 ## Run server

-.\FlaUIServer.exe --urls=http://127.0.0.1:4723 --log-response-body --use-swagger
+`.\FlaUIServer.exe --urls=http://127.0.0.1:4723 --log-response-body --use-swagger`

 Additional arguments:

-* --use-swagger - Enables swagger by default is disabled
+* `--use-swagger` - Enables swagger by default is disabled
-* --allow-powershell - Allows powershell execution by default is disabled
+* `--allow-powershell` - Allows powershell execution by default is disabled
-* --log-response-body - Enables logging of request/response body to console
+* `--log-response-body` - Enables logging of request/response body to console
-* --cleanup-cycle=60 - Delay between cleaning of inactive session default value is 90 seconds, 0 disables cleanup service
+* `--cleanup-cycle=90` - Delay between cleaning of inactive session default value is 90 seconds, 0 disables cleanup service

+## Create release

+To publish new release create a **tag** on master branch with incremented version of previous tag, eg. "1.0.1".
+Release can be created only from **master** branch!

 ## Start session

-POST request to /wd/hub/session
+POST to /wd/hub/session

 When starting session there needs to be specified path to application executable (appium:app) or application process id (appium:appTopLevelWindow).
 For desktop session use "Root" in appium:app